How to Change LLC Address? (Step by Step Guide)

 Who to Notify About Your Address Change?

-After you update the necessary changes for your LLC, don't forget to notify anyone with whom you do business that the address has changed.
+After you update the necessary changes for your LLC, we advise notifying anyone with whom you do business that the address has changed.
 This includes:

 - Anyone who will receive mail at the new address (such as vendors)